BlockDevsUnited/ENS-Tutorial/README.md

 To Register an ENS domain name, go to app.ens.domains.
 - search a name
 - Detailed instructions on the website will walk you through name registration
-- Register a domain, e.g. cooldomain.eth
+- Register a domain, e.g. toothbrush.eth
 - Once you have registered the domain name, you can do the following

 * Set the resolver (The smart contract which translates names into addresses)